Enter password to view case study

 End-to-end, zero-to-one

-One tool to run the whole platform
+Overview- one tool to run the whole platform

-That meant every time an implementation or support team member needed to set up or troubleshoot a dealer, they were bouncing between multiple tools, re-finding the same entity in each one, and manually reconciling data that should have been the same everywhere.
+That meant every time an implementation or support team member needed to set up or troubleshoot a dealer, they were bouncing between multiple tools, re-finding the same entity in each one, and manually reconciling data that should have been consistent everywhere.
 There was no authoritative record of what a dealer looked like across Cox.

-COAT (Commons Operations and Administration Tool) was built to fix that.
+COAT (Common Operations and Administration Tool) was built to fix that.
 It became the single entry point for understanding, setting up, and troubleshooting anything dealer-related on the OneCox platform.
 I owned the design from day one through years of iteration as new capabilities were added.

-The Problem- No shared reality
+The problem- no shared reality

 Before COAT, there was no internal tool that understood a dealership as a whole.
-If you wanted to know which Cox products a dealer was using, what their account IDs were across those products, and how they fit into a dealer group hierarchy — you were piecing that together yourself.
+If you wanted to know which Cox products a dealer was using, what their account IDs were across those products, and how they fit into a dealer group hierarchy, you were piecing that together yourself.

 “Setting up or troubleshooting a dealer for a composed solution is error prone and can take a significant amount of time, scaling up in cost the more products are involved.”